Minnesota Campaign Speech Limits

 Regulation Dishes Out First Amendment Rights on a First-Come, First-Served Basis

 Minnesota, like many states and the federal government, limits the amount of money any one person can donate to a candidate.
 For example, Minnesota limits the amount one may contribute to a candidate for the State House at $1,000.
-But once a candidate raises $12,500 in contributions between $500 and $1,000, that limit is arbitrarily cut in half.
-That means that if a candidate for State House accepts contributions of $1,000 from 12 different people, the thirteenth donor, and everyone after, may only contribute $500 or less.
+But until IJ filed this case, once a candidate raised $12,500 in contributions between $500 and $1,000, that limit was arbitrarily cut in half.
+That means that if a candidate for State House accepted contributions of $1,000 from 12 different people, the thirteenth donor, and everyone after, could only contribute $500 or less.

-That’s why two donors, Doug Seaton and Van Carlson, and two candidates, State Representative Linda Runbeck and Scott Dutcher, are fighting back.
-They have joined with the Institute for Justice—the national law firm for liberty—in a federal lawsuit to strike down Minnesota’s special sources limit and to restore the fundamental constitutional principle of equal treatment under the law.
-Their lawsuit will be among the first opportunities for a federal court to apply the Supreme Court’s ruling in McCutcheon to a state campaign finance law.
+That’s why two donors, Doug Seaton and Van Carlson, and two candidates, State Representative Linda Runbeck and Scott Dutcher, fought back.
+They joined with the Institute for Justice—the national law firm for liberty—in a federal lawsuit to strike down Minnesota’s special sources limit and to restore the fundamental constitutional principle of equal treatment under the law.
+Their lawsuit was among the first opportunities for a federal court to apply the Supreme Court’s ruling in McCutcheon to a state campaign finance law.

 After the case was filed, IJ quickly secured a preliminary injunction preventing the law’s enforcement.
 Later, the Minnesota Legislature repealed the law, giving all Minnesotans a victory for free speech.